nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 ## P1

 - **Tags**:
 - #worldbuilding
 - #survival
-- #tension
-- #groupdynamics
 - #atmosphere
-- #mystery

-The cabin had fallen into a fragile silence, broken only by the patter of rain on the roof and the occasional creak of warped floorboards.
+- **Content**: The cabin had fallen into a fragile silence, broken only by the patter of rain on the roof and the occasional creak of warped floorboards.
 Talon sat by the table, flipping through Dominic’s journal again, his brow furrowed as he tried to make sense of the chaotic scrawl.
 The words felt more like a riddle than a confession, and though he wouldn’t say it aloud, the ambiguity gnawed at him.

-**Notes:** Establishes a tense and mysterious atmosphere while introducing Talon's preoccupation with the journal's cryptic nature.
+- **Notes**: Establishes a tense and mysterious atmosphere while introducing Talon's preoccupation with the journal's cryptic nature.

 ## P2